-One of the mock cases being used at the National Final has been and Natalie Cabot at the Metropolitan Police Service.
+One of the mock cases being used at the National Final has been specially written by Jon Kidd and Natalie Cabot at the Metropolitan Police Service.
 Working with them, we’ve provided students with an interesting and educational case, that makes participants reflect on the topic of hacking/computer misuse, but has enough grey area to push them to think on their feet during the trial.

 Together we are empowering the next generation